 A serene island with tropical nature, La Digue has exceptional coral reefs and long empty sand beaches.
 Behind the beaches, visitors can explore the generous jungle full of local fauna.
 The island is entirely surrounded by the reef, so it is possible to swim or snorkel almost everywhere.

 La Digues doesn’t have a real centre, but the main village is La Passe, on the East coast.
 It is a small tropical port with few streets, few vehicles and some souvenir shops.
 The locals usually get around on foot or by bike.
 Moreover, nearby there are a very limited amount of accommodation.
 For example, the island offers smaller hotels, guesthouses or cottages.

-The famous and beautiful Anse de Source d’Argent beach, with its pink granite rocks, palm trees and white sand, is on the south-western coast of La Digue.
-The public garden L’Union Estate includes a small vanilla plantation, a colony of giant tortoises and a forest of fabulous coconut palms.
+One of the most photographed spot is Anse de Source d’Argent.
+The famous and beautiful beach with pink granite rocks, palm trees and white sand.
+It is on the south-western coast of La Digue.
+In addition, travellers can visit the L’Union Estate, a garden with coconuts and vanilla plantation and a colony of giant tortoises.

 Photo Credit: ©somewhere-unique